steedos/steedos-docs/docs/developer/service/overview.md

 ---
 sidebar_position: 5
+title: Overview
 ---

-# What is Steedos Service?
+# What is Steedos Package Service?

-The Steedos Platform is based on the Moleculer microservices architecture.
-Moleculer is a fast, modern and powerful microservices framework for Node.js.
-It helps you to build efficient, reliable & scalable services.
+The Steedos Platform is based on the Moleculer microservices architecture, where each package is a [Moleculer Service](https://moleculer.services/docs/0.14/services).
+You can define REST APIs, triggers, actions, methods, and subscribe to events in the service.

 ![](/img/service/architectures/mixed.svg)